ralish/bash-script-template/README.md

  l   ...... "log" show me the latest commits (no attr) list   ... "list" all core functions (no attr) log   .... "log" Show me the lastest commits (no attr) m-m   .... "master-merge" from edge.
-Does not update changelog | usage: m- "UPDATE chap 32 + FIX typo" mdv   .... "markdown viewer" | usage: mdv README.md oe   ..... "out edge" Basic git checkout (no attr) om   ..... "out master" Basic git checkout (no attr) rr   ..... "release read" Show release from Github (attr is opt) s   ...... "status" show me if there is something to commit (no attr) sq   ..... "squash" commits | usage: sq 3 "Add fct xyz" test   ... "test" test if requirements for bashLaVa are meet (no attr) tr   ..... "tag read" tag on master branch (no attr) vr   ..... "version read" show app's version from Dockerfile (no attr)
+Does not update changelog | usage: m- "UPDATE chap 32 + FIX typo mdv   .... "markdown viewer" | usage: mdv README.md oe   ..... "out edge" Basic git checkout (no attr) om   ..... "out master" Basic git checkout (no attr) rr   ..... "release read" Show release from Github (attr is opt) s   ...... "status" show me if there is something to commit (no attr) sq   ..... "squash" commits | usage: sq 3 "Add fct xyz test   ... "test" test if requirements for bashLaVa are meet (no attr) tr   ..... "tag read" tag on master branch (no attr) vr   ..... "version read" show app's version from Dockerfile (no attr)